PlutoGamerpro/CheckInOutSystem/impoments.md

 ## hardcoded-credentials Embedding credentials in source code risks unauthorized access (app settings)
 ## Create methods for the items below (to avoid repeating code)------- would have best practice to use other service

-## add extra secret code to demote admins if knows can derank admin / update other users to admin!

 ## token er brugt i seperat og i api kald filen (blandet ikke godt et sted bedre)